SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionFuseFeature.rst

 Extrusion Fuse
 =============

-Extrusion Fuse feature extrudes selected objects along their normals or selected axis and fuses result with other objects.
+Extrusion Fuse feature extrudes selected objects along their normals or the selected axis and fuses the result with other objects.

 To perform Extrusion Fuse in the active part: